 “People fail to get along because they fear each other.
 They fear each other because they don't know each other.
 They don't know each other because they have not communicated with each other.”

 As with so many of Dr. Martin Luther King Jr.’s quotes, this statement resonates with a multitude of scenarios we all encounter almost daily.
-Unity, understanding, and success depend on communication—in making decisions informed by diverse perspectives.
-Including a diverse range of people in important conversations is essential in virtually every context.
-Corporate America, particularly, is trying to embrace this idea more than ever, as evidenced by an increased push for diversity and inclusion initiatives.
+Unity, understanding, and success depend on communication—on making decisions informed by diverse perspectives.
+Including a diverse range of people and points of view in important conversations is essential in virtually every context.
+Corporate America, particularly, is trying to embrace this idea more than ever, as evidenced by an increased push for diversity and inclusion.

 Deloitte’s 2017 Global Human Capital Trends report found that two-thirds of the 10,000 corporate leaders who participated in the survey indicated that diversity and inclusion are “important” or “very important” to business goals.
 But what exactly does “diversity and inclusion” mean?
 We hear those words frequently, but what impact do they have in practice?

-As we reflect on the work that has been done to promote equality and fairness in every aspect of society—and the work we still must do—let’s explore what an inclusive workplace looks like and how employers can gain a deeper understanding of the issue.
+As we reflect on the work that has been done to promote equality and fairness in every aspect of society—and the work we still must do—let’s explore what an inclusive workplace looks like and how employers can gain a deeper understanding of these crucial issues.

 Diversity Versus Inclusion

 We often use diversity and inclusion interchangeably, but they’re not merely two sides of the same coin.
-When we hear the word “diversity” we typically think of diverse groups of people—particularly in the workplace.
-These groups may be differentiated by:
+When we hear the word “diversity” we typically think of diverse groups of people differentiated by such factors as:

 - Religious views